top of page

 - Engage in group-based debates, activities and presentations

 This course is suitable for anyone with a background or interest in the arts, healthcare, community health or social care, and research, and who wishes to learn more about the field and meet others who share their interests.
-A draft schedule for 2022 is now available to download. pack
+A draft schedule for 2024 is now available to download.

 No research experience necessary.